 Topics in geometry 2024: negatively curved spaces

-A preliminary version of the beginning of the course material has been posted below.
+A preliminary final version of the course material has been posted below.

 Contents of the course